 Cause: incorrect diet or over-feeding.

-Symptoms: swollen body, especially the abdomen, due to build-up of fluid in the tissues.
+Symptoms: swollen body, especially the abdomen, due to the build-up of fluid in the tissues.

-Treatment: none; remedying the cause occasionally effects a cure.
+Treatment: none; remedying the cause occasionally affects a cure.

 Symptoms: fin membranes disintegrate and the rays become inflamed.